 Wyatt is in despair.
 There is a wonderful moment in the diaries when Wyatt sleeps all night on the floor of his study next to the phone waiting for Murdoch to ring.

-[press] Has Rebekah Brooks Been Sacked Yet?‘No’
+[tags: Funny, Press][permalink][Comments Off on Has Rebekah Brooks Been Sacked Yet?]

 20 June 2011

-[press] Will The Guardian bring down Rupert Murdoch?‘It is, frankly, an amazing story.
+[press] Will The Guardian bring down Rupert Murdoch? … ‘It is, frankly, an amazing story.
 The indomitable patriarch who will shortly be forced to plead age and infirmity; his headstrong son whose eagerness to do what his father would have done will shortly doom him; the loyalists who will unquestionably fall on their swords; an upending of the moral landscape in which the miscreants once happily functioned; and the virtuous newspaper, perhaps the last great newspaper, with a last great editor, who, long waiting for and never believing it would get such an opportunity, now has the devil in its sights.’

 3 April 2011